 The evacuation of the camp by the SS began on the morning of April 21, 1945, when the Red Army was only a few kilometres away.
-The remaining political prisoners, Jewish prisoners and other camp inmates were forced to embark upon a cruel “death march” in terrible conditions to flee.
+The remaining prisoners and other camp inmates were forced to embark upon a cruel “death march” in terrible conditions to flee.
 Many died or were killed during this ordeal, before surviving prisoners and camp commanders were finally intercepted by Soviet forces in the following weeks.

 Note: Due to its sensitive content, the tour of Sachsenhausen is not suitable for children under 12 years of age.

 Interested in more of Berlin’s Jewish History?
-Take a look at our full day and half day Jewish Heritage tours, which take you through some of the most important sights and memorials in the city with a local expert.
+Take a look at our full day and half day Jewish Heritage tours, which will take you through some of the most important sights and memorials in the city with a local expert.